winery/winery/docs/DeveloperGuide.md

 This document provides the design ideas of Winery.

+For a general guide for the GitHub workflow, see [ToolChain](ToolChain).

 ## Development Information

 Winery uses maven and [bower] for fetching dependencies and building.